Case I: North Central Nigeria

-Fatima, a 15-year-old female secondary school student wrote a love letter to a male teacher to express her feelings for him.
+Fatima, a 15-year-old female secondary school student wrote a love letter to a male teacher to express her love for him.
 The teacher in question took the letter to the school principal who then called an emergency school assembly where the girl was called out and her letter was read out to the entire assembly.
 She was then publicly punished, with jeers of derision from the other students.
-The young girl went home, weeping over the public humiliation she had received.
-To her mind, she will never live down the shame and humiliation and would never be able to raise her head in the school or the community again.
+The young girl went home, weeping from the public humiliation she had received.
+For her, she will never live through the shame and humiliation and would never be able to raise her head in school or the community ever again.
 Unfortunately, her parents were not at home when she got back.
-So, she bought rat poison, locked herself up in her room and drank the poison.
-When she was discovered after some hours, she was still alive but later died in the hospital.
+So, she bought rat poison, locked herself up in her room and drank it all.
+When she was discovered after some hours, she was still alive but she later died in the hospital.

 Case 3 South West Nigeria

 Iya Tunji is a 65-year-old widow who lives alone in a rural community somewhere in south west Nigeria.
-Two of her three children are dead: one from complications of childbirth and the other from a road traffic accident a few years back.
+Two of her 3 children are dead: one from complications of childbirth and the other from a road traffic accident a few years back.
 Rumours have been making the rounds that she is a witch and that she killed her husband and two of her children.
-For the past one year, she hardly comes out of her house neither does she interact with neighbours.
-Sometimes, she comes out of her house crying and begging for forgiveness – even from random strangers on the street.
-This behaviour did not sit well with the neighbours who then organised the youth and broke down her door in a bid to extract a full confession.
-The crowd demanded she confessed all her sins and she duly obliged.
-She was responsible for her children’s death and for all the negative things that had happened in the village over the years, she said.
-That was all the evidence they needed to set upon her.
-She was beaten with sticks, clubs and stoned until she breathed her last.
+Sometimes she comes out of her house crying and begging for forgiveness – even from random strangers on the street.
+This behavior did not sit well with the neighbours who decided to extract a full confession.
+She duly told them that she was responsible for her children’s death and for all the negative things that had happened over the years.
+That was all the evidence they needed.
+She was beaten with sticks and clubs until she breathed her last.
 Her son reported to the police but they claimed it was a mob action and they could not hold any individual responsible.
 He was counselled to quietly bury his mother and leave the rest to God.

 Case2: The pervasive ignorance about epilepsy is a recurring but very worrying theme.
 Sometimes, it is from other parents, or from the school.
 But it again highlights the need for health education (physical and mental health) for teachers in our schools.

 Case 3: All over the world, women live longer than men.
-Second, depression is twice more common in women than in men.
-It is also common in the elderly and may be characterised by feelings of sadness, poor appetite, fatigue, feelings of guilt and confessing to crimes not committed or claiming responsibility for every negative thing that has happened.
+Second, depression is twice as common in women than men.
+It is also common in the elderly, and may be characterised by feelings of sadness, poor appetite, fatigue, feelings of guilt and confessing to crimes not committed or claiming responsibility for every negative thing that has happened.
 Thus, it is very likely that Iya Tunji was depressed.

 YOU SHOULD NOT MISS THESE HEADLINES FROM NIGERIAN TRIBUNE